mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 .. option:: --format=<index_format>

    Specify the index list display format.
-Permitted format values are TABLE, TAB, CSV, SQL, or VERTICAL.
-The default is TABLE.
+Permitted format values are GRID, CSV, TAB, SQL, and VERTICAL, or the corresponding shortcuts G, C, T, S and V.  The default is GRID.

 .. option:: --server=<source>